andrerclaudio/my-hyprland/README.md

 ```bash
 yay -S hyprlock
 ```
+After it you will have installed all the dependencies for this setup.

-So, there are two themes for now, it is dark and light gruvbox, depending on what you wnat, choose instalation process
+So, there are two themes for now, it is dark and light gruvbox, depending on want you wnat, choose instalation process

 ### Dark